tufo09/notes/general.md

         - gui?

 ##### general
-- script to autoupdat, push to github, stuff like that on custom command -> if i stop for the day
+- script to autoupdate, push to github, stuff like that on custom command -> if i stop for the day